wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 ### Extraction of other informations.

 - `checkBase(expectedBase)`: checks if the current potion base is the given expected base.
 If not, this check produce an error.
-- `getCurrentVortexRadius(assumedVortexRadius?)`: returns the radius of the current vortex.
+- `getCurrentVortexRadius()`: returns the radius of the current vortex.
-  - This function requires `createSetPosition(x, y)`.
-If not available, `assumedVortexRadius` is used and should be manually provided.
-- `getTargetVortexInfo(targetX, targetY, assumedVortexRadius)`: returns the coordinates and radius of the target vortex.
+- `getTargetVortexInfo(targetX, targetY)`: returns the coordinates and radius of the target vortex.
   - return: `{x:number, y:number, r:number}` be a object with `x`, `y`, `r` as keys.
-  - This requires `createSetPosition(x, y)`.
-If not available, the function will return `{x: targetX, y: targetY, r: assumedVortexRadius}` and you should manually provide the answer.
 - `getCurrentTargetError(targetX, targetY, targetAngle)`: returns the error between the current bottle position and the target effect.
   - `targetX`, `targetY`, `targetAngle`: the coordinates and tilted angle of the target effect.